Devin Nunes sues Twitter, perfectly illustrates the Streisand effect

 Whatever Nunes is trying to do by singling out these accounts, it’s only making their online presence more prominent.
 It’s a perfect example of the Streisand effect.
 And it makes one wonder if Nunes anticipated the inverse impact his case would have.

-I reached out to Twitter for comment and will update this post if I hear back.
+I reached out to Twitter about the lawsuit and a spokesperson declined comment.